fmezou/lappupdate/docs/howto/howto_deploy_applications.rst

 Build the medium
 ================
-The `lappdeploy` script is designed to be independent from the type of used media.
+The :command:`lappdeploy` script is designed to be independent from the type of used media.
 This can be a network share reached from its UNC name (e.g.
 :file:`\\myserver\share`), a DVD or CD, a USB Stick or any removable media.
 Thus the media building is limited to copy files or use your favourite CD/DVD burner utility.